SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

   would reduce the size to 16 bytes.

-**[E]** The initialization of configuration data members in the constructor initalizer list is **encouraged**, as is their constantness if the class does not need to be copiable.
+**[E]** The initialization of configuration data members in the constructor initializer list is **encouraged**, as is their constantness if the class does not need to be copyable.
   For example:
   ```cpp
   class EnergyEstimatorAlg {